PluralKit/PluralKit/docs/4-api-documentation.md

 ### GET /m/\<id>
 Queries a member's information by its 5-character member ID.
 If the member does not exist, will return `404 Not Found`.
 If this member is marked private, and the request isn't authenticated with the member's system's token, some fields (currently only `description`) will contain `null` rather than the true value.
+Regardless of privacy setting, a non-authenticated request will only receive `null` for the `privacy` field.

 #### Example request
     GET https://api.pluralkit.me/v1/m/qwert